planetoryd/notes/gfw.md

 - Why don't they adopt a harsher policy or just whitelist.
   - They censor carefully, using probing, instead of banning on sight
 - The policy is to censor carefully.
 Will it be changed ?

+# Inherent problem of mimcry

+- A whitelisted protocol has many features
+- The parrot has to mimic all the features
+- One discrepancy is enough to negate the mimicry.